 The Willow Project is an investigation into one of Iceland’s newly gained raw materials, the willow tree.
-Since the start of forestry about 70 years ago, this material starts being available in bigger volumes now.
-The result is a material palette created through the de-construction of the tree in all its elements, including the leaves, inner and outer bark, wood; and treating by boiling, burning, and distilling, before re-constructing the elements into new materials.
+Since the start of forestry about 70 years ago, this material has become available in larger quantities.
+The result is a material palette created through the deconstruction of the tree in all its elements, including the leaves, inner and outer bark and wood.
+It is treating by boiling, burning and distilling, before re-constructing the elements into new materials.

 Tinna Gunnarsdóttir, Friðrik Steinn Friðriksson, Óskar Kristinn Vignisson, Iceland University of the Arts